Voyager 1 is the first spacecraft to travel beyond the solar system and reach interstellar space.

-Voyager 1 was actually the second of the twin spacecraft to launch, but it was the first to race by Jupiter and Saturn.
-The images it sent back have been used in schoolbooks and newspaper outlets for a generation.
-Also on board was a special record, carrying voices and music from Earth out into the cosmos.
+Voyager 1 was the second of the twin spacecraft to launch, but it was the first to race by Jupiter and Saturn.
+The images Voyager 1 sent back have been used in schoolbooks and by many media outlets for a generation.
+The spacecraft also carries a special record — The Golden Record — that's designed to carry voices and music from Earth out into the cosmos.

 The Grand Tour

-Recognizing that the Voyagers would fly out of the solar system, NASA authorized the production of two records to be placed on board the spacecraft.
+Recognizing that the Voyagers would eventually fly to interstellar space, NASA authorized the production of two Golden Records to be placed on board the spacecraft.
 Sounds ranging from whale calls to the music of Chuck Berry were placed on board, as well as spoken greetings in 55 languages.

-The 12-inch, gold-plated copper disks also included pictorials showing how to operate it, and the position of the sun among nearby pulsars in case extraterrestrials were wondering where the spacecraft came from.
+The 12-inch-wide (30 centimeters), gold-plated copper disks also included pictorials showing how to operate them and the position of the sun among nearby pulsars (a type of fast-spinning stellar corpse known as a neutron star), in case extraterrestrials someday stumbled onto the spacecraft and wondered where they came from.

 Voyager 1 almost didn't get off the ground at its launch, as its rocket came within 3.5 seconds of running out of fuel on Sept.
 5, 1977.